Report: LI drinking water has most contaminants in NY

 Those contaminants include industrial chemicals from spills, wastewater and components in personal-care products like shampoo and detergent.

-Among the recommendations in the group’s report: implement testing of the emerging contaminants for every water system maintained by the public, strengthen standards for potentially unsafe chemicals, mandate testing of private household wells, and bar the use of certain chemicals until proven safe.
+Among the recommendations in the group’s report: implement testing of the emerging contaminants for every water system maintained by the public, strengthen standards for potentially unsafe chemicals, mandate testing of private household wells and bar the use of certain chemicals until proved safe.

 Long Island has some of the highest detections in the nation of chemicals like 1,4 dioxane, a solvent used to keep machinery greased that is also a byproduct of certain personal-care products.
 The chemical 1,4 dioxane is a likely carcinogen.